tvnn/netvisor/README.md

 ### Is IPv6 supported?

 Not currently.
 Future plans to support IPv6 will focus on collecting a host's IPv6 address during discovery and/or allowing manual entry of it during editing.
 Scanning the entire IPv6 space of a discovered subnet will never be supported as it will take too long to do so.

+### What Services Are Supported?

+NetVisor automatically detects 50+ common services including:

+**Media Servers**: Plex, Jellyfin, Emby
+**Home Automation**: Home Assistant, Philips Hue Bridge
+**Virtualization**: Proxmox, Docker, Kubernetes
+**Network Services**: Pi-hole, AdGuard Home, Unifi Controller, pfSense, OPNsense
+**Storage**: Synology, QNAP, TrueNAS, Nextcloud
+**Monitoring**: Grafana, Prometheus, Uptime Kuma
+**Reverse Proxies**: Nginx Proxy Manager, Traefik, Cloudflared
+...and many more

+For a complete list, see the [service definitions](https://github.com/mayanayza/netvisor/tree/main/backend/src/server/services/definitions).

+If you are running a service which is on this list but it isn't detected, OR If you are running a service which is not on this list and want it to be added - [open an issue](https://github.com/mayanayza/netvisor/issues/new)